JanSkn/football-computer-vision/README.md

 The team detection is based on KMeans clustering.

-To improve the ball detection, the ball position gets interpolated with Pandas.
+To improve the ball highlighting, the ball position gets interpolated with Pandas.

 The camera movement gets estimated with optical flow to adjust the object positions.